virtuosoft-dev/hcpp-magiclink/README.md

 The Magic Link plugin will also change the open website icon to use the Magic Link URL on the `Web` listing screen for any sites that have Magic Link turned on.

 > [!NOTE]
 > You must save the form to take effect.
-Magic Link will regenerate a unique URL (invalidating any prior URL) when you turn off and on the `Require secret Magic Link...` option between saves.
+Magic Link will regenerate a unique URL (invalidating any prior URL) when you turn off and on the `Require secret Magic Link...` checkbox between saves.

 > [!TIP]
 > Magic Link supports redirects.
 You can append a `redirect` GET paramter to the Magic Link URL if you want to redirect to a specific subfolder or page on your website.
 For example, appending the string `?redirect=/about-us` to the Magic Link URL example from the screenshot: